Paired Threshold Graphs

-We start by recalling forbidden subgraphs of unit interval graphs \cite{bookIntersection} and the definition of semi unit interval graphs.

-\begin{lemma} A graph is unit interval if and only if it is chordal (i.e., if it avoids cycles of length longer than three) and contains none of the graphs of Fig. \ref{fig:k13netsun} as induced subgraphs (the graphs are known as $K_{1,3}$ (Fig. \ref{fig:k13netsun}(a)), a sun graph (Fig. \ref{fig:k13netsun}(b)) and a net graph (Fig. \ref{fig:k13netsun}(c))). \end{lemma}

-\begin{definition} A graph $\G(\V,\e)$ is semi unit interval if it is chordal and has no induced subgraph isomorphic to a net or a sun. \end{definition}
+We begin by recalling the definition of chordal graphs, along with a basic characterization due to Fulkerson and Gross~\cite{fulkerson-gross} as well as Rose~\cite{rose}. \begin{definition} A graph is \emph{chordal} if it has no induced cycle of length greater than $3$. \end{definition} \begin{definition} A \emph{simplicial vertex} in a graph $H$ is a vertex $v$ such that $\n(v)$ is a clique. \end{definition} \begin{lemma}[Fulkerson--Gross~\cite{fulkerson-gross}, Rose~\cite{rose}] A graph $G$ is chordal if and only if every induced subgraph of $G$ has a simplicial vertex. \end{lemma} Lemma~\ref{lem:simplicial} implies that every PT graph is chordal. \begin{lemma} If $G$ is a PT graph, then $G$ is chordal. \end{lemma} \begin{proof} Since every induced subgraph of a PT graph is a PT graph, it suffices, by Lemma~\ref{lem:simplicial}, to show that every PT graph has a simplicial vertex.
+Suppose $G$ is an $(\tp,\tm,w)$-PT graph.
+Let $i$ be a vertex minimizing $w$.
+We claim that $i$ is a simplicial vertex.
+Let $j,k$ be any distinct vertices in $\n(i)$; we may assume that $w(k) \geq w(j)$.

+Since $w(i)$ is minimum among all vertices and $e_{ij}, e_{ik} \in E$, we have $w(j), w(k) \in [w(i), w(i) + \tm]$, so that $\sizeof{w(i) - w(j)} \leq \tm$.
+Since $w(j) + w(k) \geq w(j) + w(i) \geq \tp$, we have $e_{jk} \in E$, implying that $\n(i)$ is a clique. \end{proof} Next we recall the following forbidden subgraph characterization of unit interval graphs, and introduce the related notion of \emph{semi-unit-interval graphs}. \begin{lemma}[Roberts~\cite{roberts-unit}] A graph is unit interval if and only if it is chordal and contains no induced subgraphs isomorphic to the $K_{1,3}$, sun and net graphs shown in Figure~\ref{fig:k13netsun} ($K_{1,3}$ in Figure~\ref{fig:k13netsun}(a), sun graph in Figure~ \ref{fig:k13netsun}(b) and net graph in Figure~\ref{fig:k13netsun}(c)). \end{lemma}